Hiking in Madeira Without a Car: The Ultimate Guide

 The Basics: How to Go Hiking in Madeira Without a Car

-If you’re not renting a car, don’t worry.
-It’s not only possible to go hiking in Madeira without a car – it’s pretty easy.
+If you’re not up for the challenge, don’t worry.
+It’s not only possible to go hiking in Madeira without a car – it’s easy.

 Will you be able to reach each and every trail on the island?
-No. However, you will be able to reach the most popular hikes (and a handful of others if you plan carefully using this guide).
+No. However, you will be able to reach the most popular hikes (and a handful of others) if you plan ahead.

 Hikers gather on steep stairs along a narrow ridgeline overlooking green mountains on the PR1 trail from Pico do Arieiro to Pico Ruivo.